wesc/essays/essays/school.rst

 public announcement, he also `donated about $45 billion to charity`__.
-I unfortunately can't bestow $45 billion to the two of you or the public, but I will donate what every New York parent is rich in: a general neuroticism surrounding the school system [#non-rival-good]_.
+I unfortunately can't bestow $45 billion to the two of you or the public, but I will donate what every New York parent is rich in: a general neuroticism surrounding the school system. [#non-rival-good]_

 __ https://www.facebook.com/notes/mark-zuckerberg/a-letter-to-our-daughter/10153375081581634